mgjeong/sicp/README.md

 # sicpjs
-Structure and Interpretation of Computer Programs: JavaScript Edition
+Structure and Interpretation of Computer Programs